Gleethos/neureka/src/README.md

 - Code quality is very important, therefore take a look at the `README.md` in `main/java` for the code convention rules.
-- Neureka relies on **Spock** as a testing framework which relies on the philosophy of writing readable living documentation in a BDD like structure instead of plain old unit tests.
+- Neureka relies on **Spock** as a testing framework which is based on the philosophy of writing readable living documentation in a BDD like structure instead of plain old unit tests.
 Read more about it [here](https://spockframework.org/) or visit the test suite